sherwin-ad/my_tutorials/kubernetes/owen_kubernetes_lecture.md

 #### 	Replication Controller

 - ensures that the desired number of containers are running at all times in your replication group

-- The controllers are the brain behind orchestration.
-- They are responsible for noticing and responding when nodes, containers or endpoints goes down.
-- The controllers makes decisions to bring up new containers in such cases.

 ### 5. Container Runtime